-Per market sources for Li-Ion and Vanadium Redox flow BESS, O&M costs are presented as fixed costs on a \$/kW-yr basis and there are no variable costs.
+Per market sources for Li-Ion and Vanadium Redox flow BESS, O&M costs are presented as fixed costs on a \$/kW-yr basis and are assumed to include any variable costs.
 Conceptual BESS O&M costs are summarized in the table below.